Gerhard Schröder: Relationship with Russian companies

 On 24 October 2005, just a few weeks before Schröder stepped down as chancellor, the German government guaranteed to cover 1 billion euros of the Nord Stream project cost, should Gazprom default on a loan.
 However, this guarantee was never used.
 Soon after stepping down as chancellor, Schröder accepted Gazprom's nomination for the post of the head of the shareholders' committee of Nord Stream AG, raising questions about a potential conflict of interest.

 German opposition parties expressed concern over the issue, as did the governments of countries over whose territory gas was pumped at the time.
 In an editorial entitled Gerhard Schroeder's Sellout, the American newspaper The Washington Post also expressed sharp criticism, reflecting widening international ramifications of Schröder's new post.
 Democrat Tom Lantos, chairman of the United States House Committee on Foreign Affairs, likened Schröder to a "political prostitute" for his recent behaviour.
 In January 2009, the Wall Street Journal reported that Schröder would join the board of the oil company TNK-BP, a joint venture between oil major BP and Russian partners.

 In 2016, Schröder switched to become manager of Nord Stream 2, an expansion of the original pipeline in which Gazprom is sole shareholder.

 In 2017, Russia nominated Schröder to also be an independent director of the board of its biggest oil producer, Rosneft.
 At the time, Rosneft was under international sanctions over Russia's role in the Ukraine crisis.
 Schröder told Blick that he would be paid about $350,000 annually for the part-time post.
 His decision caused an outcry in Germany and abroad, especially in a climate of fear about any potential Russian interference in the 2017 German elections.
-German Chancellor Angela Merkel criticized her predecessor, saying in August 2017: "I do not think what Mr Schröder is doing is okay".
+German chancellor Angela Merkel criticised her predecessor, saying in August 2017: "I do not think what Mr Schröder is doing is okay".